Switzerland: Environment

 Switzerland has one of the best environmental records among developed nations.
-It is a signatory to the Kyoto Protocol.
-With Mexico and South Korea it forms the Environmental Integrity Group (EIG).
+It is a signatory to the Kyoto Protocol; alongside Mexico and South Korea, it was a founding member of the Environmental Integrity Group (EIG).

 The country is active in recycling and anti-littering programs and is one of the world's top recyclers, recovering 66% to 96% of recyclable materials, varying across the country.
 The 2014 Global Green Economy Index placed Switzerland among the top 10 green economies.

 Switzerland has an economic system for garbage disposal, which is based mostly on recycling and energy-producing incinerators.
 As in other European countries, the illegal disposal of garbage is heavily fined.
 In almost all Swiss municipalities, mandatory stickers or dedicated garbage bags allow the identification of disposable garbage.

 Demographics

-In common with other developed countries, the Swiss population increased rapidly during the industrial era, quadrupling between 1800 and 1990 and has continued to grow.

-The population is about 8.7 million (2020 est.).
-Population growth was projected into 2035, due mostly to immigration.
+The Swiss population is about 9 million as of June 2024.
+Like other developed countries, Switzerland experienced rapid population growth during the industrial era, with the number of inhabitants quadrupling between 1800 and 1990.
+Population growth is projected to continue to 2035, due mostly to immigration.
 Like most of Europe, Switzerland faces an ageing population, with a fertility rate close to replacement level.
-Switzerland has one of the world's oldest populations, with an average age of 42.5 years.
+Switzerland has one of the world's oldest populations, with an average age of 44.5 years.

-Fourteen percent of men and 6.5% of women between 20 and 24 reported consuming cannabis in the past 30 days, and 5 Swiss cities were listed among the top 10 European cities for cocaine use as measured in wastewater.
+According to the World Factbook, as of 2020, the largest ethnic group in the country is Swiss (69.2%), which includes several ethno-linguistic groups, followed by German (4.2%), Italian (3.2%), Portuguese (2.5%), French (2.1%), Kosovan (1.1%), Turkish (1%), and other (16.7%).
+The Council of Europe suggests a population of around 30,000 Romani people.